Periods and harmonic analysis on spherical varieties: The Bernstein morphisms

+A space is called of \emph{polynomial growth} (for a given radial function) if for some compact $J\subset G$ there is a polynomial $a\mapsto P(a)$ such that for all $a>0$ the ball $B(a)$ can be covered by $\le P(a)$ sets of the form $x\cdot J$.
+This notion is clearly invariant under equivalence of radial functions.

-By the generalized Cartan decomposition (see \S \ref{ssCartan}),\footnote{Using the Cartan decomposition is again not necessary: it is enough to know that the union of $J$-good neighborhoods of $\Theta$-infinity, for all $\Theta\subsetneq\Delta_X$, has a compact complement (modulo center).} the space $X$ of $k$-points of our spherical variety possesses a natural radial function and is of polynomial growth.
-Then we define the Harish-Chandra--Schwartz space as the Fr\'echet space:
+By the generalized Cartan decomposition (see \S \ref{ssCartan}),\footnote{Using the Cartan decomposition is again not necessary: it is enough to know that the union of $J$-good neighborhoods of $\Theta$-infinity, for all $\Theta\subsetneq\Delta_X$, has a compact complement (modulo center).} the space $X$ of $k$-points of our spherical variety possesses a natural equivalence class of radial functions, with respect to which it is of polynomial growth. { In fact, if $\mathcal Z(X)=1$, such a radial function $R(x)$ was described in the proof of Theorem \ref{propIIconj}.
+We leave the details of the general case to the reader (the only difference being that one needs to quantify as well the ``distance'' from \emph{all} orbits in a smooth toroidal compactification of $X$, including ``orbits belonging to $\Delta_X$-infinity'').} We fix such a radial function $r$.